sanghviharshit/ha-mila/README.md

 ## Installation
 ### HACS Install
-> TODO: Add this to HACS default repository list.
-Until then, you can manually add this github repository to HACS as a custom repository.

 Go to HACS (Community).
 Select *Integrations* and click the + to add a new integration repository.
 Search for `HA-mila` to find this repository, select it and install.